slsa-framework/slsa/docs/get-started.md

 To achieve SLSA 2, the goals are to:

 -   Run your build on a hosted service that generates and signs provenance
--   Let downstream users verify both the provenance and its signature
+-   Publish the provenance to allow downstream users to verify it

 There is currently only one SLSA 2 builder: